Landmark of an Epic Journey

 In 1934, the state acquired land on the southeast side of Lewis and Clark Lake, known at that time as Sugar Lake, and dedicated it as a state park to these two explorers.
 Lewis and Clark State Park was developed in the 1930s by a federal workforce called the Civilian Conservation Corps (CCC).
 A stone picnic shelter still in use in the park is an example of their handiwork.

 As part of the commemoration of Lewis and Clark's historic journey that began in 1803, a Lewis and Clark Bicentennial Plaza was incorporated into the landscape of the park in 2006.
 The plaza includes a screened and bermed walk that leads visitors to an interpretive area featuring a compass rosette, stone benches with the names of all expedition members, a scenic overlook and interpretive materials arranged along the walk.
 The bermed walk is lined with native grasses, wildflowers and trees.
 The area is open during normal business hours.

 Today, Lewis and Clark Lake still attracts people eager to explore the outdoors.
-Canoeing, boating and water skiing are favorite activities on the lake.
-The shallow areas of the lake make fertile fishing grounds for carp, channel catfish, buffalo and crappie.
-The park's large sand swimming beach is a great place to cool off on a hot summer day.
+Fish in the 365-acre Lewis and Clark Lake, commonly called Sugar Lake.
+The shallow areas of the lake make fertile fish grounds channel catfish, carp, buffalo and other game and some nongame fish.

 On shore, visitors can watch the many waterfowl that still visit the park.
 Along with the "goslings" seen by Lewis and Clark, great blue herons, snowy egrets and many types of ducks make regular appearances.
 Nestled in the shade on the shoreline are numerous picnic tables with grills, making the park an excellent place to enjoy a picnic lunch.
 The CCC open picnic shelter, with electricity and a playground nearby, can be reserved for larger gatherings by calling the park office.